MilesCranmer/PySR/README.md

 - [x] Put on PyPI
 - [x] Treat baseline as a solution.
 - [x] Print score alongside MSE: \delta \log(MSE)/\delta \log(complexity)
+- [x] Can I store all calculations in a hash table?
+Have them be accessible by the string of the tree?
+I.e., stringTree(subtree) => check hash for pre-calculated parts.
+Can have a max size of this hash table.
+Once it is too large, stop adding new elements to it.
+    - Need to worry about race conditions
+    - Only want to store most-used hash calculations.
+How to do that?
+- [x] Calculate statistics on how often the cache is used.
+Could store this in the cache object itself.
+- [ ] Figure out how we can use the caching to actually speed up calculations; right now it gives similar speed.
 - [ ] Add true multi-node processing, with MPI, or just file sharing.
 Multiple populations per core.
     - Ongoing in cluster branch
 - [ ] Consider allowing multi-threading turned off, for faster testing (cache issue on travis).
 Or could simply fix the caching issue there.